University of Notre Dame - Keough School of Global Affairs

 The University of Notre Dame’s Keough School of Global Affairs offers a two-year Master of Global Affairs (MGA) degree to prepare skilled and effective leaders and agents of change for high-impact careers in governments, nongovernmental and civil society organizations, and the private sector.

-Within the MGA, you’ll choose a concentration — International Peace Studies, Sustainable Development, or Global Affairs + Specialization (in areas such as human rights, international law, global religion, democratic politics, migration and refugees, etc.).
+Within the MGA, you’ll choose a concentration — International Peace Studies, Sustainable Development, or Governance and Policy (with opportunities to further specialize in areas such as human rights, international law, global religion, democratic politics, migration and refugees, etc.).

 Engaging with students from around the world, you’ll be challenged to think broadly and imaginatively about global issues; engage deeply in the language, religion, and culture of one or more global regions; and forge real-world partnerships and effective and inclusive solutions to global challenges.